easyli/DocFX/README.md

-# MicrosoftFX
+# DocFX
 A [DocFX](https://dotnet.github.io/docfx/) template inspired by Microsoft's Documentation theme.
 This is an override of the default template so you need to enable both in the `docfx.json`.

 ## Demo
-You can view a demo DocFX project with this template [HERE](https://easyli.github.io/MicrosoftFX/).
+You can view a demo DocFX project with this template [HERE](https://easyli.github.io/DocFX/).

 ## Install
-1. Download the source or the zipped file from the [releases](https://github.com/easyli/MicrosoftFX/releases).
+1. Download the source or the zipped file from the [releases](https://github.com/easyli/DocFX/releases).
 2. Create a `templates` folder in the root of your DocFX directory.
-3. Copy the `microsoftfx` folder to the `templates` folder.
+3. Copy the `DocFX` folder to the `templates` folder.
 4. Update the `docfx.json` configuration to include the template:

 ```json